 Over the past decade, we have collaborated with partners across Central America, including indigenous voting rights advocates in Guatemala, environmental justice activists in Nicaragua, and HIV-positive peer educators in Honduras.
 Our work in these places gives us insight into the conditions that thousands of migrant families are desperate to flee.
 Our connection with these communities compels us to lift up the groups that are supporting migrants seeking refuge in the United States.

 In spring of 2019, our production team gathered stories along the US-Mexico border, from Brownsville, Texas to San Diego, California.
-We’re now sharing accounts from communities who live near the border, asylum seekers, and organizations and activists working to help them.
+Watch our videos to hear from communities who live near the border, asylum seekers, and organizations and activists working to help them.

 Team Brownsville is a volunteer collective in the Rio Grande Valley of Texas assisting migrants reaching the United States.
 The US policy of “metering” the entry of asylum seekers forced thousands of migrants to camp out on the Brownsville border bridge, waiting in a lawless limbo to plead their case.
 Team Brownsville member Mike Benavides helps organize daily deliveries of breakfast, dinner, medical assistance, and needed supplies to support the bodies and spirits of those trapped in this appalling bureaucratic trap.